top of page

 Non-disclosure and Non-compete agreement

-The only significant essential difference between patented and unpatented inventions is that the former are protected from an indefinite number of infringers, while the latter are protected only from
+The most significant essential difference between patented and unpatented inventions is that the former are protected from an indefinite number of infringers, while the latter are protected only from

 Comments